wmichalak/product_category_classifier/readme.md

 After determining the label, I saved file as shown above (with urllib) in a folder designated by the label.

 A couple of odds and ends to point out:
+* In general, there are weaknesses in my approach, e.g., when more than one keyword is present, the algorithm selects the first one it checks.
+This is not something I am choosing to spend time on.
+Rather I am manually fixing the mis-labelled items.
 * Since _pants_ are not a unique category (rather, jeans is used), I assign pants to the other category as __jeans__ do not necessarily cover pants.
 * some descriptions were just too vague and manual labelling was required.
 For example, the description: